jafudi/flexpair-website/index.md

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>
-  <dd>joined up thinking across organizations and timezones in a truly hands-on fashion, in particular among STEM professionals</dd>
+  <dd>to cowork and innovate across organizations and timezones in a truly hands-on fashion, in particular among STEM professionals</dd>
   <dt><strong>Flexpair (noun)</strong></dt>
   <dd>flexibly scalable and reproducible shared desktop and communication infrastrucure, privacy-friendly and multi-cloud enabled</dd>
 </dl>

 Test it [here](http://demo.flexpair.com){:target="_blank"} for free and without installation!

-Flexpair facilitates truly hands-on remote coworking based on privacy-friendly and reproducible multi-cloud infrastructure that you control.

 The success of data-driven projects hinges on efficiently sharing work packages between coworkers and jointly delivering them to the client.